Liberalism vs. Conservatism: Understanding the Difference Between Conservatism and Liberalism

 TIP: It can be said that the classical types are the first types to arise and then the social types follow.
 This is true as far as them being articulated clearly in modern times or embraced by modern governments, however each type has roots that arguably stretch back to the start of recorded history, and it can be argued (as it is by Jefferson) that the types are simply an advent of naturally occurring aspects of the human condition manifesting as views on economics, politics, and the social structure.
 The ideologies are all responses to each other, but if you are looking for a starting point for modern political ideology (ignoring Aristotle – Livy – Machiavelli – Buchanan) the Age of Enlightenment is a good place to start.

-Quick Overview of the Types of Liberalism and Conservatism
+More on the Types of Liberalism and Conservatism – Including Complex Types and Evolutions

 Now that we’ve given an overview, lets look at the classical and social types more carefully.